806.8 Storm Water Pollution Prevention Plan (SWPPP)

 The location of all local material pits (other than commercially operated sources) and all excess material areas shall be subject to the approval of the engineer (material in this case refers to soil and rock).
 Construction operations shall be conducted and pollution control measures implemented so that erosion will not result in water pollution.

 Portable concrete and asphalt plants located on MoDOT right of way can be covered under the MoDOT State Operating Permit.
 Any discharges from these operations must be managed by appropriate BMPs.
-The plant and BMPs must be depicted on the project site map and appropriately accounted for in the project SWPPP.
+The plant and BMPs must be depicted on the project site map within the permitted site and appropriately accounted for in the project SWPPP.
 Operators of portable plants that are located off of MoDOT right of way will be responsible for obtaining all appropriate permits directly from the DNR.
 The contractor is responsible for all costs associated with erosion and sediment control to protect plant locations, regardless if the plant is located on or off of MoDOT right of way or easements.

 In the event of a conflict between these requirements and pollution control laws, rules, or regulations of other federal, state, or local agencies, the more restrictive laws, rules, or regulations may apply.